wyvernglobal/junkNAS/README.md

 junkNAS is a fully distributed, rootless, FUSE-powered filesystem that allows any device to join a decentralized NAS cluster.
 Nodes automatically discover each other, synchronize metadata via a lightweight controller, and exchange file chunks over an encrypted userspace mesh overlay.

-The system runs entirely unprivileged, using Podman rootless containers, userspace WireGuard, and a pure-Rust FUSE layer.
+The system runs entirely unprivileged, using Podman rootless containers, kernel WireGuard, and a pure-Rust FUSE layer.
 You can build your own personal "cloud" using Raspberry Pis, laptops, servers, and anything else that supports containers.

 ---